Benefits Based On Performance™

 Conversely, my proprietary health benefits delivery system:

-(2) continues to produce on-going savings - and with absolutely no reduction in the quantity of care or quality of health benefit services;
+4. Uniquely designed to reduce health care expenses with absolutely no corresponding reduction in the quantity or quality of health care services;